Henry the Bearded: Internal politics

 In internal politics, Henry maintained the power of the other Piast Dukes under his control.
-In order to neutralize the growing power of the nobility, he sought to promote Knighthood.
+In order to neutralise the growing power of the nobility, he sought to promote Knighthood.
 Also, he started to restrict the role of land officials, especially chastellains.
 The complete elimination of the nobility was impossible, and for this, Henry based their government on the support of noble families, like the Gryfici.

 The relationship with the Church wasn't good all the time.
-In many cases, Henry decided to give concessions, but at the end, in one way or another, the conflict arose again.
+In many cases, Henry decided to give concessions, but in the end, in one way or another, the conflict arose again.
 At the end of his life, the conflicts were even more complicated.

 During his reign, Henry also improved the economy and infrastructure of his lands by supporting the immigration of German settlers (Ostsiedlung), mainly from the home of his wife, Franconia and Bavaria.
-Although it is alleged that this policy contributed to the significant Germanization of Silesia, some historians believe that was a common fact during the 13th century and Henry was misunderstood as a result of this.
-Colonization of Germans didn't cover only Silesia (which prospered considerably thanks to that), but also a dozen other towns or villages in his duchy; in consequence, Henry had to create new town laws for the new foreigners; the first was granted in 1211 in Złotoryja (Goldberg).
+Although it is alleged that this policy contributed to the significant Germanisation of Silesia, some historians believe that it was a common fact during the 13th century and Henry was misunderstood as a result of this.
+Colonisation of Germans didn't cover only Silesia (which prospered considerably thanks to that), but also a dozen other towns or villages in his duchy; in consequence, Henry had to create new town laws for the new foreigners; the first was granted in 1211 in Złotoryja.